afeld/delivery/README.md

 ## Walkthrough

-The instructions/slide content is in [`slides.md`](slides.md).
+The instructions/slide content is in [`slides/slides.md`](slides/slides.md).
 You will want to follow along the workshop there.

-To view as slides, install Node.js and run `npx remarker -b`.